Marketing

 • A list of the products or services you offer

-By including this kind of content, you’re honoring your visitor’s desire to know about you and your products easily move from one page to another, and interact with your organization.
+By including this kind of content, you’re honoring your visitor’s desire to know about you, and your products easily move from one page to another, and interact with your organization.

 A good-looking site is a lot like an attractive car: You can’t wait to get in and take it for a spin.
 Also, a consistent, predictable, visual aesthetic can strengthen your brand identity and eliminate distractions that could impact the sales process.
-Here are some tips for creating visually appealing web content:

 • Keep it simple, silly.
 When appropriate, you should use snackable content, meaning visitors get just enough to nibble on without having to sit down for a long meal.